mariepaganel/golang-todo-api/README.md

 To get started with the project, follow these steps:

 1. Clone the repository.
-2. Install the necessary dependencies.
+2. Run `make up` in project's directory (docker compose required).
-3. Run the application.
+3. Go to localhost:8080 to access API.